nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Permissions from your operating system may be required for some users to use this feature.

 Multiple links can be opened at once using its corresponding alias according to their order of input (left to right).
-Shall a link alias from a chained command be detected as invalid, the links to its left will be opened while the links to its right will not be opened.
+If there exists a link alias that is detected as invalid within a chained command, the links to its left will be opened while the links to its right will not be opened.

 This command will require two flags: